AModoMio

 Buffalo mozzarella: pilgrims’ food

 Cream cheese made from buffalo milk is the pride of Campania.
 It can be traced back to the 12th century.
 Supposedly it was the monks of San Lorenzo of Capua who invented buffalo mozzarella.
 Mozze was the name of the food for starving pilgrims who sought shelter in the monastery.
-The pilgrims then carried their praise of this cheese to Rome and beyond - the cheese itself could not be transported far in those days due to the lack of refrigeration.
-The first mention of mozzarella di bufala by name comes from the cookery book of Bartolomeo Scappi (1570), who worked at the papal court.
+Pilgrims shared their admiration for this cheese in Rome and beyond, though it couldn’t travel far in those days due to the absence of refrigeration.
+Mozzarella di bufala was first mentioned by name in 1570 in a cookbook by Bartolomeo Scappi, a chef who served at the papal court.

 Tart with buffalo mozzarella